awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

 If your application needs a small amount of additional graphics acceleration, but is better suited for an instance type with different compute, memory, or storage specifications, use an Elastic Graphics accelerator instead\.
 For more information, see [Amazon Elastic Graphics](elastic-graphics.md)\.

 **G5 instances**
 G5 instances use NVIDIA A10G GPUs and provide high performance for graphics\-intensive applications such as remote workstations, video rendering, and cloud gaming, and deep learning models for applications such as natural language processing, computer vision, and recommendation engines\.
-These instances feature up to 8 NVIDIA A10G GPUs, second generation AMD EPY processors, up to 100 Gbps of network bandwidth, and up to 7\.6 TB of local NVMe SSD storage\.
+These instances feature up to 8 NVIDIA A10G GPUs, second generation AMD EPYC processors, up to 100 Gbps of network bandwidth, and up to 7\.6 TB of local NVMe SSD storage\.

 For more information, see [Amazon EC2 G5 Instances](http://aws.amazon.com/ec2/instance-types/g5/)\.
 <a name="g4-instances"></a>